 - Do you see your personal and professional growth in the organization?

-- Do receive praise and recognition from the management for your extraordinary efforts?
+- Do you receive praise and recognition from the management for your extraordinary efforts?

 - Are your coworkers (or team members) helpful?